 Side Note About 1 Bit B/W:

-We scan the lineart at 600 dpi (dots per inch) or higher, in #2, to allow us to grab as much detail as possible.
+Getting back to the tutorial, we’ll scan the lineart at 600 dpi (dots per inch) or higher, to allow us to grab as much detail as possible.
 The more resolution, the easier it’ll be to work with the image.
 Yes, we’ll end up with a larger file size (and possibly a slower machine) due to the amount of pixels with in our scanned image, but we’ll always have the option of lowering the resolution.

 In #3, we set our scanning software to save our image to the TIFF file format because it can handle a high resolution image.
-It’s lossless and compatible with all graphic design layout programs and won’t jack with any company that will be printing your book, poster, etc.
+It’s lossless and compatible with all graphic design programs.
+TIFF files will make it easier for any company that will be printing your book, poster, etc.

 Scanning Using a Mobile Phone